 Which should you use?

 Both Django and Flask have clear advantages and disadvantages.
 It all comes down to the unique needs of every project.
 The developer first needs to have a firm grasp of the project and only then will they be able to make a decision about what framework would better suit the job at hand.

-Generally, developers should opt for Django if they have limited time or are on a tight budget.
+Generally, when considering Django vs Flask, developers should opt for Django if they have limited time or are on a tight budget.
 This web framework is better suited to large web projects such as government websites and e-commerce platforms.
 It has robust security features built-in, a well-established support community with excellent documentation and an integrated ORM system for databases.

 Since this is a much more full-featured framework, it requires the developer and their team to make fewer decisions.
 This is something that helps out a lot when the idea is to get something done quickly.